© Copyright – 2009 – Athletics Illustrated

-CK: Being as you are involved in coaching, are you getting a good taste of life as a coach?
+CK: Are you getting a good taste of life as a coach now?

 CK: Interesting comment in the latter part of your answer.
 It is often said that great athletes do not always make great coaches partly because they cannot always relate to the athlete’s inability to create the same magic they did during their own heyday.

 Do you find you have to remind yourself on occasion of your own level of talent versus theirs – or is it even necessary in the individualistic sport of athletics?